tonypdmtr/68hc08/asm8.md

 expansion start with a double semicolon.

-Labels are defined starting in column 1 and use the default maximum label length of 19 so they remain compatible with P&E map files.
+Labels are defined starting in column 1 and use the default maximum label length of 19 so they remain compatible with _P&E Micro_ map files.

 Opcodes, pseudo opcodes (e.g., `ORG`) start in column 21.